Written by: Brianna Guild, MHSc SLP(C)

 - Vocabulary: read Pokédex entries to build vocabulary knowledge.
 Highlight new and key vocabulary words in the entries as you read, and support students to define these words.
 Grab some vocabulary organizers here.

-- Morphology: use Pokémon names to practice morphology skills - determining word parts and their meanings.
+- Morphology & Etymology: use Pokémon names to practice morphology skills (determining word parts and their meanings) and etymology skills (the study of the origin of words).
 Pokémon names (the word) often give us information about the Pokémon itself (the meaning).
 For example, Voltorb: volt (unity of electricity) + orb (sphere) = electric sphere.
+Check out Pokémon Name Origins (Etymology) for a complete list of Pokémon name origins.

 4. Reading Fluency